Buying a house in the Netherlands in 10 steps:

 If you’re thinking about buying a house in the Netherlands, the first step is to set your budget and explore your Dutch mortgage options.
 What is the maximum mortgage you can borrow?
 How much do you want to spend on a property?
 It’s important to keep your house affordable so you can still enjoy life.

 You can calculate your mortgage online for a rough indication.
 For a personal mortgage calculation and a tailored financial advice you can make a free appointment with one of our mortgage advisors.
-After this appointment you'll have a clear overview of your maximum Dutch mortgage and your monthly costs.
+After this appointment you'll have a clear overview of your maximum Dutch mortgage in 2022 and your monthly costs.
 So you’ll know in which price-range to look for a house and avoid buying a home that you can’t afford.

 Step 2: determine your housing wishes

 You now know your budget to buy a home in Holland, what’s next?
 Before you start your hunt to buy a house in Amsterdam, Utrecht, Eindhoven, The Hague or any other location in the Netherlands, you should determine your priorities.
 What do you really want and need in a home?